State-Based Architecture

 Action State Implementation Example

-Each type of state has its own unique set of structured parameters and implementation best practices.
+Each state type has its unique set of structured parameters and implementation best practices.
 For example, see below for a more detailed summary of the Action State.

 Action State